Yxwww/yuxi-site/posts/darkmode_like_you_mean_it.md

 ![Images](/static/img/posts/lift-theme-effect-up.png)

-Result, flash disappear sooner!
+Result in flash disappear sooner!
 Yet, it is still obvious.
 Rerender is the issue, can we handle darkmode even earlier?

-### Hypothesis: can we lift up darkmode all the way to the top?
+### Hypothesis: can we lift up darkmode logic all the way to the top makes rerender not observable

 ![Images](/static/img/posts/tailwind-darkmode-logic.png)